amytakeuchi/Fintech-Product-Analytics/README.md

 ### H5 — Merchant & Category Diversity as a Loyalty Signal (Category/Merchant Diversity Segments --> Retention)

-> **Do customers who transact across multiple merchants/categories demonstrate higher retention than single-merchant customers, even after accounting for transaction frequency?**
+> **Do customers who transact across multiple merchants/categories demonstrate higher retention than single-merchant customers, even after accounting for transaction frequency?** (**Business question:** Is breadth of engagement itself associated with loyalty, or is it simply a consequence of being a frequent user?)

 **Variables:** `unique_merchant_count`, `category_diversity`, `frequency`, `recency`, `monetary`, retention/churn outcome